-Because your website is meant to inform and connect with your audience and drive qualified leads to your sales team, the strategy phase is incredibly important.
+Because your website is meant to inform and connect with your audience and create traffic to generate qualified leads for your sales team, the strategy phase is incredibly important.
 The goal of the strategy phase is to understand your audience and determine how your website can help solve their problems.
 This will help you create a website that captures more leads.

 To round out the strategy phase of Growth-Driven Design, you will brainstorm a website wish list.
-The goal of the wish list is to include ideas that will provide value, solve user challenges, and help drive business goals.
-It can include features, modules, integrations, design elements, sections, pages, and more.
+Think of ideas that you could implement that could provide value and help your business goals.
+Include features, modules, integrations, design elements, sections, pages, and more.

 Launchpad Website Design

 After you’ve determined your strategy and created your launchpad site, the third stage of Growth-Driven Design is continuous improvement.
 This is the biggest difference between GDD and traditional website design.
-Rather than sit back and let your website rest, with the continuous improvement stage, you begin to identify high-impact changes that will grow your leads and revenue based on actual user data.
+Instead of leaving your website as is, and hope for the best, you begin to identify high-impact changes that will grow your leads and revenue based on actual user data.

 While that sounds easy enough, as with any website project, it may be difficult to stay focused on the areas of highest impact.
 The best way to stay on track is to use the simple agile process:

-Outline the actions that will have the greatest impact on your current goals using a website performance road map.
+Outline the course of actions that will lead to the greatest impact on your current goals using a website performance road map.
 This is the most challenging part because there will always be many items you could work on, so staying focused on the data is key.

 In a focused sprint, create the highest priority items from the website performance roadmap.
 Make sure to include experiments to test these items for their effectiveness.

 Step back and review the various experiments that you are running on the launchpad site.
-Use the outcomes to learn about your audience and incorporate them into future website updates.
+Use your research and incorporate what you find into future website updates.
 This is the most important step in the continuous improvement process because it allows you to gain a deeper understanding of your audience and how to meet their needs and your business goals.